Want to learn about setting up email read receipts and how to use them?

 Unfortunately, personal Gmail accounts (accounts that end in @gmail.com) can’t use Gmail’s read receipts feature.

-Gmail only allows read receipts for G Suite (formerly, Google Apps for Work) accounts.
+Gmail allows read receipts only for G Suite (formerly, Google Apps for Work) accounts.

-So if you just have a personal Gmail account, here’s how to use GMass to track email opens and clicks.
+So if you have just a personal Gmail account, here’s how to use GMass to track email opens and clicks.